 A study conducted by National Heart, Lung, and Blood Institute (NHLBI) found that using a cool-mist humidifier or steam vaporizer containing essential oil like eucalyptus or rosemary oil has shown relief from chest congestion and wet cough.

 Alternatively, you can add eucalyptus oil or rosemary oil to a steam bowl and inhale it for 5 minutes.
 To be more effective, cover your head with a towel, which will trap the steam.

 Slippery elm bark is native to Americans.
 It is very similar to the marshmallow root that has a high level of mucilage.
 Mucilage helps to soothe a sore throat and cough.

-Method: You can use Slippery elm bark tea by adding one teaspoon of dried herb in a cup of hot water.
+Method: You can use Slippery elm bark tea by adding one teaspoon of dried herb to a hot water cup.
 Wait for 10 minutes before drinking.

-Slippery elm is also available as supplements in the form of powder and capsule.
+Slippery elm is also available as a supplement in the form of powder and capsules.
 You can buy Slippery elm bark supplements here.

 If you are under medication, then slippery elm may interfere with it.
 Please consult your doctor before taking it.

 N-acetylcysteine is a supplement that contains the amino acid L-cysteine.
 If you take it daily, it may lessen the severity of wet cough by reducing mucus in the airway.